-2 Nevertheless, it is clear that this mechanism does not practically perform well.
+Nevertheless, it is clear that this mechanism does not practically perform well.
 A survey conducted by ILO & ARCM (2013) in the fishing industry in Thailand reflected the inadequate protection available to fishers, in particular to migrant fishers.
 Only 5.2 per cent of fishers surveyed filed a grievance of any sort, and most directly engaged with their employer or approached non-government organizations (NGOs), rather than Complaints to government authorities.
-Interestingly, among those who are forced laborers ). ??ord and Hutchison (1993: 7) classified the concept of empowerment into 3 levels: the personal level, the interpersonal level, and the community level.
-Some literatures define community as political empowerment e.g. ??utierrez and Ortega (1991: 25).
+Interestingly, among those who are forced laborers only 8.9 per cent made grievance and the rest indicate that more people wanted to complain but did not.